Don’t you hate it when you try to post a link in a Facebook post, and the image in the preview ends up looking like this:

 “When content is shared for the first time, the Facebook crawler will scrape and cache the metadata from the URL shared.
 The crawler has to see an image at least once before it can be rendered.
 This means that the first person who shares a piece of content won’t see a rendered image.”

-Translation: when a link gets shared for the first time on Facebook, Facebook hasn’t yet cached all the information it needs to generate a preview – therefore, Facebook can’t create the link preview you expect until someone shares your link a second time.
+Translation: when you add a link in a Facebook post for the first time, Facebook hasn’t yet cached all the information it needs to generate a preview – therefore, Facebook can’t create the image preview you expect until someone shares your link a second time.

 Fortunately, there are two ways you can get around that.